-Overwhelmed.

-Struggles to come

-to overcome the

-demonstrate hard

-obstacle and

-doesn't

-work.

-up with a clear way
+Reaction: Overwhelmed.
+Struggles to come up with a clear way to overcome the obstacle and doesn't demonstrate hard work.

-Reaction:

 Reaction: Ready but not excited.
 Candidate shows they are able to overcome the obstacle but only by doing the bare minimum.